 Have you ever wondered what is contained in the rest of the Tanach, our Hebrew Bible?
 Our weekly “Beyond Torah Study” session focuses on what comes after the Five Books of Moses comprised of Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
 Join fellow Bet Shalom members to study the rest of the story together.
-Currently reading the Book of Ezekiel, this community of learners studies Biblical themes, history, content, and context.
+This community of learners studies Biblical themes, history, content, and context.
 No experience is necessary, and you are welcome to join the group at any time.

 Judaism 101 is an introduction to the basics of Judaism and its history, customs, traditions, and philosophy.
 This course provides a broad overview and is for those interested in, or new to, Judaism, or anyone seeking to renew or enhance their Jewish knowledge.
 For some, it is a partial fulfillment of the requirements of our conversion program and adult Bar/Bat Mitzvah program.
 This course provides an opportunity to explore many of the questions we have about Judaism, the Jewish people, and the Jewish way of life.

 Class meets 10:00-11:30 am, one Sunday each month from September-April; May-August classes meet on one Tuesday evening each month from 5:30-7:00 pm.

 Registration is ongoing throughout the year.
 To enroll CLICK HERE.